aiidateam/aiida-tutorials/docs/pages/2020_Oxford/sections/automated_wannierisation.rst

 a sensible value typically requires some consideration, such as counting the number of atomic orbitals \
 of a given orbital character (e.g. *s*, *p*, *d* or *sp3* like).

-The Wannier90BandsWorkChain AiiDA workchain implements a protocol that deals with the choice \
+The Wannier90BandsWorkChain is an AiiDA workchain that implements a protocol that deals with the choice \
 of the number of Wannier functions and sets the parameters :math:`\mu` and :math:`\sigma` defining \
 the smearing function.
 For a full explanation of protocol we refer to the article \
 `Automated high-throughput wannierisation  <https://arxiv.org/abs/1909.00433>`_, while here we \